 Each contact with a subject is unique and shall be treated as such.
 Any use of generalizations and broad statements are insufficient.
-Each field interview (Terry stop), no action encounter, or traffic stop, each frisk and/or search needs to be articulated separately from one another.
+Each field interview (Terry stop) traffic stop, each frisk and/or search needs to be articulated separately from one another.